tribbens/SP25_DS5111_kvu2et/README.md

 ```
 make test
 ```
+All tests should pass but there may be a few warnings, which is okay.
 # Running the Gainers Module to Test It
 * Let's try to download some data from Yahoo Finance:
 ```